breck7/scrollsdk/readme.md

 Using this Library
 -----------------

+This library ships with a command line utility:

+    npm install treeprogram
+    tree help

+To use it in an npm project:

+    const treeprogram = require("treeprogram")
+    const tree = new treeprogram("hello world")
+    console.log(tree.toString())

-Instructions coming soon!
-If you'd like to create a new Tree Language, shoot me an email and I can help you until we have documentation.
+More instructions coming soon!
+If you'd like to create a new Tree Language, shoot me an email and I can help you until we have more documentation.

 Development Status
 ------------------